Gear and Health

 mundane breakfast, but it was hot.
 May 23, 2013

 I resisted that and settled for a nonedescript place that opened early.
-Bad tea; it's hard to get good hot tea in this country.
-Cold sweet tea (or sweetea, with the accent on "sweet") — that's for later and another story — is a great southern treat.
+Bad tea.
+It's sometimes hard to get good hot tea in this country.
+Cold sweet tea (or sweetea, with the accent on "sweet")—that's for later and another story—is a great southern treat.

 I chatted with the bus driver and told her my mission.
 As I left the bus in Cincinnatti, she gave me some good advice: "You stay safe now.
 Don't get snake bit."